Long live freedom!

 Written & Directed by: Franz Müller

 Film Boutique, Running time 82 minutes, November 20, 21, 23, 2014

 Holy, holy, holy

 From this, German director Dietrich Brüggemann draws his structure to tell the story of Maria (Lea van Acken), a young girl who wants nothing more to live a holy and pious life.
-Comprised of fourteen fixed angle shots, each one a single take corresponding to a station, Maria learns of the sacrifice of the Christ, tries to uphold it and eventually, ennobles it.
+Comprised of 14 fixed angle shots, each one a single take corresponding to a station, Maria learns of the sacrifice of the Christ, tries to uphold it, and, eventually, ennobles it.

 Shot with a (mostly) static camera, Brüggemann employs austere framing and unadorned acting.
 Stations of the Cross (Keurweg) is a work of art striving to depict divinity.
 It almost reaches it.
 A revelation late in the movie functions as a gut punch, and two camera movements manage to suck the wind out of the viewer.
 Not something easily reconciled, yet difficult to dismiss.

 Written by: Anna Brüggemann & Dietrich Brüggemann